Paekakariki, Not Applicable

 Nga Uruora – Kapiti Project is a community based conservation project with a big work program and an even bigger vision.
 Set up in 1997 to reverse the drastic decline of coastal forest, their aim is to create a continuous ribbon of bird-safe native forest running from Pukerua Bay to Paekakariki.

 The Paekakariki Escarpment is an exposed, steep coastal cliff and contains remnant and regenerating coastal forests, grey scrub, and flaxland.
-Join Conservation Volunteers NZ as we help Nga Uruora with a variety of tasks such as weeding, planting, improving lizard habitat and trap monitioring.
+Join Conservation Volunteers NZ as we help Nga Uruora with a variety of tasks such as improving lizard habitat and track buidling.

 What to bring/wear: sturdy boots essential, long sleeves and pants, a hat and a waterproof jacket.
 Bring a water bottle and some food.

 What we provide: all tools and gloves provided as well as training and an experienced team leader.
 Free transport options available from our office in Melrose or from the Z station on Vivian St - get in touch to book a seat as places are limited.

 So join us as we help to protect this stunning coastal landscape.